Cicatricial Pemphigoid Treatment & Management

 Surgical intervention may be required to improve functioning or to prevent further morbidity.
 Such intervention is directed at the sequelae of chronic blistering.

-- Patients with cicatricial pemphigoid and ocular involvement require ongoing ophthalmologic care.
+Patients with mucous membrane pemphigoid (MMP) and ocular involvement require ongoing ophthalmologic care.
 Surgical intervention to ablate ingrown eyelashes prevents further ocular damage.
 Procedures to release entropion have been successful.
-Tsubota et al[4] recently reported the long-term outcome in patients with cicatricial ocular disorders treated with limbal allografts.
-The transfer of epithelial stem cells restored useful vision in these patients, including several patients with ocular cicatricial pemphigoid.
-Care should be taken to control the inflammatory component of the disease before and immediately after surgery because patients with cicatricial pemphigoid frequently experience flare-ups after surgery.
+Tsubota et al [14] reported the long-term outcome in patients with cicatricial ocular disorders treated with limbal allografts.
+The transfer of epithelial stem cells restored useful vision in these patients, including several patients with ocular mucous membrane pemphigoid.
+Care should be taken to control the inflammatory component of the disease before and immediately after surgery because patients with mucous membrane pemphigoid frequently experience flare-ups after surgery.

 Consultations

-The management of cicatricial pemphigoid requires a coordinated team approach.
-Specific consultations are dictated by the phenotype of the disease and the target organ or organs that are involved.
+The management of mucous membrane pemphigoid (MMP) requires a coordinated team approach.
+Specific consultations are dictated by the phenotype of the disease and the target organ or organs involved.

-- Additional specialists, such as a gynecologist (vulvar disease), a gastroenterologist (esophageal involvement), and an endocrinologist (prophylaxis of osteoporosis in patients receiving chronic systemic corticosteroids), may be indicated.
+Additional specialists, such as a gynecologist (vulvar disease), a gastroenterologist (esophageal involvement), and an endocrinologist (prophylaxis of osteoporosis in patients receiving long-term systemic corticosteroids), may be indicated.

 Diet